Food for function or pleasure

 Champagne Valley so-called wholemeal flour.

 There is strong research indicating that those who regularly enjoy whole grains are far more healthy.
-The problem is that they are often difficult to get and they take longer to cook.
+The problem is that they are often difficult to get, need extra chewing and take longer to cook.

 Worse there is a big fat lie that makes many commercial loaves, rolls and pasta appear to be a whole grain, when they aren't.
 One would confidently assume that the flour in the photograph above from Champagne Valley in South Africa contains 100% of the grain, but it does not.

 By international law they may remove up to 40 percent of the goodies and still label it wholemeal.
-Most of the fat, some of the protein and the vitamin E in the germ have been extracted; they would go rancid long before four months.
+Most of the fat, some of the protein and the vitamin E in the germ have been extracted; the flour would go rancid long before four months.

 Some of the bran is also extracted.